KaruroChori/enance-amamento/docs/designing/rendering-pipeline.md

 - `0/*` global base group.
 Nothing special.
 - `511/*` sky group.
 Special.
 - `*/0` part of the group but fake address.
 Basically it cannot be addressed externally

+## Static + Dynamic

+We might want to split computation between a static tree and a dynamic subtree.
+Basically we use two split framebuffers, where one is updated at each frame; the other is kept unless the scene state has changed (moving camera etc.)